iv-org/documentation/Extensions.md

 - [Invidious-Updater (And Installer)](https://github.com/tmiland/Invidious-Updater): Automatic update script for Invidious
 - [View on Invidious](https://omar.yt/722e5c15832840fe1ae8830b7c590254b9e0a45c/invidious-bookmarklet.html): View page on Invidious (bookmarklet)
 - [Invidition](https://addons.mozilla.org/en-US/firefox/addon/invidition/): Redirects YouTube links and embeds to their Invidious counterpart without any call to YouTube
+- [Redirector](http://einaregilsson.com/redirector/): Write your own redirects for links and embeds using regular expressions, allowing you to use custom URL parameters (e.g. to automatically watch videos in 720p with subtitles)

 ### Extensions that integrate Invidious into other programs and apps